 As you might expect, the simpler the invention the simpler it is to write and prosecute the application.
 To explain complexity here, a space shuttle is a complex invention, and a toaster is a simple invention.
 It is less expensive to draw and write a patent application for a simple invention.
 A simpler invention is less expensive because there are fewer moving parts and elements to draw and write about.

-More complex patents not only require more time and effort on the written parts, but can also require much more time and effort when it comes t0 the drawings.
+More complex patents require more time and effort on the written parts, but can also require much more time and effort when it comes t0 the drawings.
 The application must describe how to make and use the invention.
 More complex inventions need more complex descriptions and drawings.
 And, they require more time and coordination to complete.
 Thus the complexity of an invention contributes to its patenting costs.

 US only or International